A simple but well seasoned yogurt marinade makes this grilled Moroccan chicken wonderfully flavorful, and very juicy.

 - In a shallow dish, whisk together the yogurt, olive oil, garlic, kosher salt, black pepper, paprika, cumin and cayenne.

 - Add the chicken, turning it to make sure it's well-coated.

 - Set aside to marinate for 30 minutes, or cover, place in the fridge and marinate for a few hours.

 - Heat grill, dual-contact grill or grill pan on high heat, about 5 minutes.
 Spray the grill with olive oil spray.
-Grill the chicken breasts 4-6 minutes on each side, or for a total of 4-6 minutes on dual contact grill, until juicily cooked through.
-It's fine to make a small slit in one of the breasts, in the thickest part, to make sure it's cooked through, and it's best to start after just 4 minutes, because chicken breasts can dry easily.
-If using an instant-read thermometer, temperature in the thickest part should reach 165 degrees F.
+Grill the chicken breasts 4-6 minutes on each side, or for a total of 4-6 minutes on dual contact grill, until juicily cooked through and an instant-read thermometer registers 165 degrees F.